cabrerahector/wordpress-popular-posts/readme.txt

 Yes, check the [Other Notes](http://wordpress.org/plugins/wordpress-popular-posts/other_notes/) section for more information.

 = I want to translate your plugin into my language / help you update a translation.
 What do I need to do? = First thing you need to do is get a [gettext](http://www.gnu.org/software/gettext/) editor like [Poedit](http://www.poedit.net/) to translate all texts into your language.
 When you're done with it, you'll find several .PO files bundled with the plugin under the *lang* folder.
-If you're planning to add a new language, go grab *wordpress-popular-posts.po* and rename it to add the proper suffix for your language (eg. wordpress-popular-posts*-es_ES*.po, for Spanish).
+If you're planning to add a new language, go grab *wordpress-popular-posts.po* and rename it to add the proper suffix for your language (eg. wordpress-popular-posts-es_ES.po, for Spanish).
 In any case, open the PO file using Poedit (or your preferred gettext editor) and update the strings there.
 It sounds complicated, I know, but it's not.
 Check this handy [guide](http://urbangiraffe.com/articles/translating-wordpress-themes-and-plugins/ "Translating WordPress Plugins & Themes"), in case you get lost at some point.
 If you're interested in sharing your translation with others (or just helped update a current translation), please [let me know](http://wordpress.org/support/plugin/wordpress-popular-posts).

 = I want your plugin to have X or Y functionality.
 Can it be done? = If it fits the nature of my plugin and it sounds like something others would like to have, there's a pretty good chance that I will implement it (and if you can provide some sample code with useful comments, much better).